Cornell-MAE-UG/fa25-portfolio-lm946-jpg/_projects/mae-2250-ODP3.md

 > **Why it’s better:** Unlike standard MOG (Material Other than Grapes) systems, this is specifically tuned for the weight and grip strength of the Spotted Lanternfly.

-## 03. Engineering Considerations & Risk Mitigation
+## 04. Engineering Considerations & Risk Mitigation
 To move from concept to reality, our design addresses several critical engineering constraints:
 * **Volumetric Flow:** Adjusting air pressure dynamically to ensure insects aren't buried under high-density grape layers.
 * **Yield Preservation:** Ensuring the pneumatic force is sufficient to move an insect but insufficient to bruise a grape.
 * **Sanitation:** Designing the roller and vacuum components to meet food-grade cleaning requirements for harvest equipment.

-## 04. Technical Documentation & Industry Context
+## 05. Technical Documentation & Industry Context
 For a deep dive into our technical analysis, risk mitigation strategies, and the questions we developed for our industry clients (CALS Extension / E&J Gallo Winery), you can view our full client outline below.

+## 06. Full Report

 [**Download Full Client Outline (PDF)**]({{ "/assets/pdf/Client Outline and Pitch.pdf" | relative_url }})

-### Industry Research
+## 07. Industry Research
 Our design was informed by current state-of-the-art optical and mechanical sorting technologies used in large-scale agriculture:
 * [Harvest Optimization Technology (MOG)](https://www.youtube.com/watch?v=JEM50O9d-M8)
 * [Optical Sorting in Motion](https://www.youtube.com/watch?v=iSd4RgrFOtg)